Prediction Theory for Stationary Functional Time Series

 \ni {\bf 4.
 Szeg\H{o} alternative; factorization} \\

-\ni {\it Szeg\H{o} alternative} \\ \i In one dimension, one has a clean split, the {\it Szeg\H{o} alternative}, between `good' and `bad' cases.
+\ni {\it 1.
+Szeg\H{o} alternative} \\ \i In one dimension, one has a clean split, the {\it Szeg\H{o} alternative}, between `good' and `bad' cases.
 In the first, there is a genuine innovation (input of new randomness) in each time-step from $n$ to $n+1$.
-The size of this new input is measured by the {\it prediction error variance} ${\s}^2$, the minimum variance attainable by all linear predictors based on the present and (finite sections of) the past of the next future value $x_{n+1}$.
+The size of this new input is measured by the {\it prediction error variance} ${\s}^2$, the infimum of the variances of all linear predictors based on the present and (finite sections of) the past of the next future value $x_{n+1}$.
 This `good' case can only happen if there is an absolutely continuous component $F_a$ to $F$, that is, if the spectral density $f$ is not a.e. zero.
 When this is so, it happens if and only if the {\it Szeg\H{o} condition} $(Sz)$ holds, and then ${\s}^2$ is the geometric mean of $\log f$ (see e.g. [Bin1]), so $(KSz)$ becomes

 Note that the singular component of $F$ (if present) plays no role here. \\ \i In the Wold decomposition, $x$ is the sum of a `bad' part $x_d$ ($\S 3$), and the `good' part $x_p$, a moving average of the innovations over the past to date; this contains a factor $\s$, and so is absent if $\s = 0$ [Bin1].
 In terms of the Verblunsky coefficients,